 A Lost Population?
-East India Company and Arakanese ‘refugees’ in Chittagong’, Refugee Watch: A South Asian Journal on Forced Migration, Issue No. 46.
-December 2015.
+East India Company and Arakanese ‘Refugees’ in Chittagong’, Refugee Watch: A South Asian Journal on Forced Migration, Issue No. 46.
+December 2015, pp. 1-20.

 Early Years of East India Company rule in Chittagong: Violence, Waste and Settlement c.1760-1790, The Indian Economic and Social History Review, 55, 2 (2018): 1–35.

 Sutured landscapes: The Making of an Imperial Frontier in Tripura’ in Melanie Vandenhelsken, Meenaxi Barkataki-Ruscheweyh and Bengt G. Karlsson edited Geographies of difference: Identity, Society and Landscape in Northeast India, London & New York: Routledge, 2018, pp.53-72.

 Conquest and the Quotidian: Forms of Violence and the Making of Tripura (1761-1808)’ in Lipokmar Dzüvichü and Manjeet Baruah edited, Writing Histories: New Perspectives from North East India, London and New York: Routledge, 2018, pp. 56-88.

 (Forthcoming) ‘The Law of Emptiness: Episodes from Lushai and Chin Hills (1890-98)’ in Neeladri Bhattacharya and Joy L K Pachau edited Landscape, Culture and Belonging: Writing the History of North East India, Cambridge: Cambridge University Press.